AI4Finance-Foundation/ElegantRL/docs/source/algorithms/ppo.rst

 PPO
 ==========

-`Proximal Policy Optimization (PPO) <https://arxiv.org/abs/1707.06347>`_ is an on-policy policy-gradient algorithm for both discrete and continuous action spaces.
-It follows an Actor-Critic architecture with two primary variants: **PPO-Penalty** and **PPO-Clip**.
-Both variants utilize surrogate objectives to avoid the new policy changing too far from the old policy.
+`Proximal Policy Optimization (PPO) <https://arxiv.org/abs/1707.06347>`_ is an on-policy Actor-Critic algorithm for both discrete and continuous action spaces.
+It has two primary variants: **PPO-Penalty** and **PPO-Clip**, where both utilize surrogate objectives to avoid the new policy changing too far from the old policy.
 This implementation provides PPO-Clip and supports the following extensions:

 -  Target network: ✔️
 -  Gradient clipping: ✔️